Shehab-Alaa/Recipes_MVVM_Kotlin/README.md

 # Recipes_MVVM_Kotlin (Clean_Architecture)

-A recipe guide app that helps you to discover different types of recipes in the RecipesAPI and recipe details Implementing MVVM architecture using Koins, Coroutines, Retrofit, LiveData, DataBinding and Navigation Component Applying Clean Code using OOP , SOLID Priciples , Helper Classes and Repository Pattern.
+A recipe guide app that helps you to discover different types of recipes in the RecipesAPI , view recipe details and adding recipes to your favorite recipes list
+Implementing MVVM architecture using Koins, Coroutines, Retrofit, LiveData, RoomDatabase, DataBinding and Navigation Component
+Applying Clean Code using OOP , SOLID Priciples , Helper Classes and Repository Pattern.

 ### Fetching Data Using Retrofit Network Library